IrvHenri/front-end-assessment/README.md

 - From my understanding, I needed to add a tags property to the student data object in order for my filter to work.
 I attempted to pass down the setStudent function as a prop down to the StudentProfile and use it to modify the student object but was unsuccessful.

-- positioning input field as fixed/sticky.
+- Positioning input field as fixed/sticky.
 Input field was overflowing from .App container.
 Input field was set to 100% but still overflowed.

 ## Lessons Learned